degdigital/UIEcosystem/sfcc.md

 * Use ID selectors sparingly.
 Do not refactor existing CSS selectors to remove IDs, but try not to write new selectors based around IDs.
 * Use classes over generic element tags when possible.
 * When using multiple selectors in a rule declaration, give each selector its own line.
-* Properties should be organized in the most logical order
+* Properties should be organized in the most logical order.
-* When defining multiple properties, give each property its own line
+* When defining multiple properties, give each property its own line.
-* Avoid unnecessary nesting.
 * CSS Formatting can be applied/enforced with the Sublime Plugin CSS Format and then using the command `Format CSS: Expanded`.
 Because of the plugin, Site Genesis code should be formatted quickly and easily, and should be updated and commited before making modifications to the files to make code reviews easier.

     __Bad Formatting__